longthichcafe/shiro_team_trading/README.md

 A significant decrease is when: $\Delta dolphin_{200} < 10$

+Whenever there is a significant increase/decrease, we go long/short accordingly.
 It can be illustrated in the plot below:
 <p align="center">
   <img src="analysis/figures/gears_vs_dol.png" alt="Gears against Dol" width="700">
   <br>